-NEC will continue to be used in Europe, Africa and Asia to procure everything from airport terminals and hospitals to leisure facilities and housing; and from minor road and drainage works to cleaning and maintenance services.
+NEC continue to be used in Europe, Africa and Asia to procure everything from airport terminals and hospitals to leisure facilities and housing; and from minor road and drainage works to cleaning and maintenance services.

-The contracts will be used at all levels and lifecycle stages of the built environment, from initial architectural and engineering design services to project and programme management; from offsite manufacture to onsite building and civil engineering; and from commissioning and operation to facilities management, term maintenance, decommissioning and re-use.
+The contracts are used at all levels and lifecycle stages of the built environment, from initial architectural and engineering design services to project and programme management; from offsite manufacture to onsite building and civil engineering; and from commissioning and operation to facilities management, term maintenance, decommissioning and re-use.

-With the new NEC4 Design Build Operate Contract (DBO) and NEC4 Alliance Contract (ALC), the next decade could well see NEC becoming the world's favourite procurement suite.
+With the new NEC4 Design Build Operate Contract (DBOC), NEC4 Facility Management Contract (FMC) and NEC4 Alliance Contract (ALC), the next decade could well see NEC becoming the world's favourite procurement suite.